Reach for the Top , Class 9, SEBA, All Textual Questions & Exercises

 5. What needs to be done to kill a tree completely?

-: The tree must be uprooted, the roots exposed to sunlight and air, then dried, scorched, and withered until dead.
+Answer: The tree must be uprooted, the roots exposed to sunlight and air, then dried, scorched, and withered until dead.

 6. Justify the title “On Killing a Tree”.